 Many reasons exist to hold onto a house.
 Some are emotional; you may have put a lot to time and energy into the home and feel a deep connection.
 Others are practical; it often helps maintain continuity for the kids, or you may view it as an investment.
-But eventually, the question will come up of whether or not to sell your home during divorce.
+But eventually, the question will come up of whether or not to sell your home during a divorce.

 Situations vary a great deal from one to another.
 No two are alike.
-But you should ask yourself a number of questions when deciding whether or not to sell your home during divorce.
+But you should ask yourself a number of questions when deciding whether or not to sell your home during a divorce.

 1. What’s The Market Like?

-One consideration that impacts whether to sell your home during divorce is the market.
+One consideration that impacts whether to sell your home during a divorce is the market.
 The real estate market fluctuates and varies from one location to the next.
 Do you live in a buyer’s or seller’s market?
 Can you get market value?
 Will you bring in more than you owe on the mortgage?